usetint/usetint.github.io/documentation/index.md

       avatars: "photos/avatars/"
       layouts: !basenames "_layouts/"

+### Field type overrides

+Tint infers what controls to show based on values and key naming conventions (see Editing, below), but occasionally you want to manually specify what control to use:

+    types:
+      date: datetime

 ### Filename Frontmatter

 Sometimes you want to keep metadata about a file in its filename.
 Tint can read this out, show the values in the editor, and update the filename accordingly if you configure this.
 For a glob pattern you can specify the format of the filename as an array of pieces.
 Each piece has either a `match` key with a regular expression or a `strptime` key with a date format.
 Pieces that should be considered part of the metadata need to specify the metadata `key`.
 Pieces that have no `key` must have a `match` regular expression that exactly matches a single string.